 Our best recruitment method is "word of mouth" from our past and current foster/adoptive families.
 Radio and TV announcements, newspaper articles, information booths at our regional mall and other local shopping areas, public speaking at community groups/churches, and participating in public events are used as staff time permits as part of the ongoing recruitment process throughout the year.
-Once a year, staff discuss becoming a foster/adoptive parent on Conversation Corner through WJER radio in Dover.

 TCJFS also collaborates with private foster care/adoption agencies recruiting treatment foster homes in Tuscarawas County.
 In October 2011, TCJFS added Foster Care/Adoption Information to the agency's Website: www.tcjfs.org.
 Most inquiries are now received through the agency's Website.
 TCJFS is also listed in the "It Takes Heart Ohio" website: FosterAndAdopt.jfs.ohio.gov that launched in 2019.
 In 2019 we also had a media contract with Newsy Mom who published 2 videos and several articles for recruitment on social media.
-In 2020 we are using billboards and yard signs throughout the community to advertise our need for foster families.
-We will also distribute rack cards to appropriate venues to advertise the need.
+In 2020 we are used billboards and yard signs throughout the community to advertise our need for foster families.
+We also distributed rack cards to appropriate venues to advertise the need.
+In August 2022 we launched the Binti system and will receive inquiries through that system also.
+This system will follow the inquirer through the application and homestudy process.
+This system will follow up with the applicant on any needed information which they will be able to use to easily turn in all needed material for licensure/approval.
+We have also partnered with COAD who are recruiting for foster parents in our community.
+They are able to speak with inquirers and direct them to our agency for further information.